BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/README.md

 # Useful Links

-Instructor will provide a USB flash drive with the above files day of class, but feel free to install it sooner.
+Instructor will provide a USB flash drive with the required files day of class, but feel free to install it sooner.
+You should bring a laptop if available, limited computer workstations are available.

 To download this repository as a zip archive use this link:
   - https://github.com/BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/archive/refs/heads/main.zip